 We wanted to get the facts straight from the source and asked Matt a few questions about scouting in baseball with the hopes that it may assist you with more knowledge.

 An Interview with Matt Stark, Current International Scouting Supervisor (MX) Seattle Mariners, Director of WBP Area Field Reps, CEO of International Performance Baseball.
 Thank you to a very busy baseball man.
 Matt Stark is the CEO of International Performance Baseball and currently the Director of WBP Area Field Reps.
-Matt is a Professional Baseball Scout for the Seattle Mariners Organization and is a frequent traveller who has put on a lot miles over his 25 years in professional baseball as a player, coach and scout.
+Matt is a Professional Baseball Scout for the Seattle Mariners Organization and is a frequent traveler who has put on a lot miles over his 25 years in professional baseball as a player, coach and scout.
 Always on route he assist players with personal instruction, player development, contract signings or hosting professional scouting events in the United States, Latin America and Mexico.
 Stark was the 1st round draft pick of the Toronto Blue Jays back in 1983.
 He holds a number of records at various professional levels, and in 1993 became the first player ever to score 100 runs, draw 100 walks and produced 100 RBI's in a single Mexican League season.
 Matt served 3 years as the Hitting Instructor for the AAA affiliate of the Florida Marlins.
-Since the completion of his professional career,
+Since the completion of his professional career, Matt has turned his talents to scouting and instruction, serving as a hitting instructor with Tony Gwynn and Rod Carew at hitting camps in Mexico.

 A Big League Point of View on Pitch Counts